 RFP Best Practices Processes and Management of Bid Winners – Learn about processes used to develop RFPs and structured ways to analyze proposals from experienced legal Procurement professionals.
 Many in-house legal departments do not have a formal process for developing RFPs nor do they know the right questions to ask.
 Thus, the good – the bad – and the ugly RFPs.
 Law firms are not charmed by responding to panel RFPs because they are not receiving work after “winning” the bid.
 What can be done to nurture good relationships with external counsel following the selection process?

-Procurement Strategy and Scope of Work – Collaboration strategy between Procurement and Legal; better forecasting multi-year demand for legal services including complex work; balancing competence, coverage and cost objectives, and moving past relationship-based sourcing of legal services to strategic collaboration with law firms.
+How In-house Legal Procurement and Law Firm Legal Ops Can Work Better Together – Collaboration strategy between Procurement and Legal; better forecasting multi-year demand for legal services including complex work; balancing competence, coverage and cost objectives, and moving past relationship-based sourcing of legal services to strategic collaboration with law firms.
 Gain insight from in-house and law firms on what each needs in RFPs.
 How legal ops on both sides can work better together following the RFP.

 Module 3 Processes that Prevent Procurement from Getting the Best Responses to RFPs